Gabe Giro

 Which Stage Suits Which Model?

-• Pre-product / pre-seed (0–2 engineers): You don’t need a CTO.
+• Pre-product / pre-seed (0 to 2 engineers): You don't need a CTO.
 You need a technical co-founder or a fractional CTO to keep architecture decisions from becoming future landmines.
 A full-time hire at this stage burns runway faster than it creates value.

-• Scaling / Series A (6–20 engineers): Transition zone.
+• Scaling / Series A (6 to 20 engineers): Transition zone.
 Fractional works if you already have a strong head of engineering.
 Otherwise, start recruiting a full-time CTO.
-Expect a 4–9 month search.
+Expect a 4 to 9 month search.

 • Growth / Series B+ (20+ engineers): Full-time territory.
 Regulatory exposure, org design, board-level technical strategy, and recruiting load make fractional impractical.